Sopilka

 Sopilkas are used by a variety of Ukrainian folkloric ensembles recreating the traditional music of the various sub-ethnicities in western Ukraine, most notably that of the Hutsuls of the Carpathian Mountains.
 Often employing several sopilkas in concert, a skilled performer can mimic a variety of sounds found in nature, including bird-calls and insects.

+History

+Sopilka is one of the oldest music instruments: the earliest known sopilka ever found is made of mammoth-bone and is from the Paleolithic age.
+It is also depicted in many 11th century's stories and paintings, such as a fresco in Saint Sophia Cathedral, Kyiv.
+At first, it used to be solely a folk instrument, played by shepherds or by trios (named troisti myzyky) and sometimes played during weddings.
+It is also cited in the play The Forest Song by Lesya Ukrainka.

 Modern usage

-With the development of the 10 hole fingering instruments sopilkas became part of the music education system in Ukraine.
+With the development of the 10 hole fingering instruments in 1967, sopilkas became part of the music education system in Ukraine.
 Pop groups began to use the instrument in their performances.
-The first was the folk-rock group Kobza.
-More recently, the sopilka has found its way into the music of Ruslana, Haydamaky, the Kubasonics and other contemporary bands like Go_A or Kalush which explore Ukrainian themes.
+The first was the folk rock group Kobza.
+More recently, the sopilka has found its way into the music of singer Ruslana, folk rock band Haydamaky, speed folk group Kubasonics, folktronica bands Onuka and Kazka, and flautist Ihor Didenchuk from the folktronica groups Go_A and Kalush.

+Varieties

+There are many types of flute-like instruments in Ukraine.
+Some varieties include dentsivka (including dvodentsivka and pivtoradentsivka), dudka-vykrutka, floyara, floyarka, frilka, telenka, and zubivka.